Getting Started with SAP Commerce Cloud Project Spartacus

 As mentioned above, because your Spartacus storefront is decoupled from the SAP Commerce Cloud storefront, you have the option to scale it separately.
 Other scaling considerations such as a Content Delivery Network (CDN) can also be leveraged to help decrease the load.
 Additionally, Spartacus will include PWA capabilities, such as cache-first networking capabilities, which will give you the option to cache resources locally on a user’s device.
 Lazy loading can also be used to determine if/when to load portions of your components.
-Finally, because Spartacus is API-driven, it can leverage SAP Cloud Platform Extension Factory and the scalable microservices that come with it to quickly add new functionality to your Spartacus storefront.
+Finally, because Spartacus is API-driven, it can leverage SAP Business Technology Platform, Kyma runtime and the scalable microservices that come with it to quickly add new functionality to your Spartacus storefront.

 Spartacus is provided "as-is" with no official lines of support.
 To get help from the Spartacus community, post a question in the Help chat of the Slack workspace.
 You can also post a question to Stack Overflow with the 'spartacus' tag, but the Slack workspace is experiencing the most developer discussion at the moment.

 It is an open-source project and the team welcomes feedback, ideas, requests, and especially code contributions.
 If you have something to share, post comments to our Feedback chat in the Slack channel, or read the Contributing document and learn how to help others, report an issue, or contribute code to Spartacus.

 You should now have an idea of what Spartacus is and how you can incorporate it into your SAP Commerce Cloud solution.
 If you're still trying to understand when/where you would use Spartacus, we recommend reading Choosing Which Storefront to Use for Your SAP Commerce Cloud Solution or looking at running a Design Workshop.